What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 1. Initial Assessment

 First, we assess your overall health and determine the extent of the addiction.
-Afterward, we tailor a program based on your circumstances.
+Afterward, we tailor a program to your circumstances.
+During this alcohol addiction assessment, we present the best treatment options, which can include:

-• Inpatient Treatment: Inpatient treatment is for those with serious addictions.
-It’s more expensive, but you get 24/7 monitoring for your safety.
+Inpatient Treatment: Inpatient treatment is for those with serious addictions.
+It costs more, but you get 24/7 monitoring for your safety.

-• Outpatient Treatment: Outpatient treatment is more flexible and affordable.
-It lets you continue with normal life after your daily sessions.
+Outpatient Treatment: Outpatient treatment is more flexible and affordable.
+It lets you continue with daily life around your sessions.

-• Intensive Outpatient: The intensive outpatient program offers a high level of care but doesn’t require you to live at the center full-time.
+Intensive Outpatient: The intensive outpatient program offers a high level of care without requiring you to live at the center full-time.

 2. Detox

-The next step to wellness is detoxification, where you expel all the alcohol from your system.
-Detox can be a scary part of recovery because it’s when you experience all the symptoms of alcohol withdrawal.
+The next step is detoxification, where your body clears the alcohol from its system.
+Detox can be the scariest part of recovery because it’s when withdrawal symptoms appear.

 3. Therapy Sessions

-Therapy can help you deal with alcohol-related traumas and build better habits.
-These are just some of the available therapies at our facility.
+Therapy helps you address alcohol-related trauma and build better habits.
+These are just some of the therapies available at our facility.

-• Group Therapy: In group therapy, you’ll join a support group where you can share your experiences.
-It’s a judgment-free place that can help you sort through your emotions.
+Group Therapy: In group therapy, you join a support group where you can share your experiences in a judgment-free space and work through your emotions.

-• Individual Therapy: Individual therapy rewires your brain and identifies the source of the addiction.
-It addresses negative behaviors that are potentially harming your life.
+Individual Therapy: Individual therapy helps identify the source of the addiction and addresses the negative behaviors harming your life.

-• Telehealth: Telehealth is for those with no time to visit the rehab center.
-You can get access to healthcare professionals even when you’re in a rural area.
+Telehealth: Telehealth is for those who can’t easily visit the center, giving you access to professionals even in rural areas.

 4. Continuous Support and Aftercare